ReMEDy2

 Current Treatment Options for Acute Ischemic Stroke

-Each year approximately 800,000 people in the United States experience a stroke, 200,000 of these strokes are recurrent strokes.
+According to the U.S. Centers for Disease Control, each year approximately 800,000 people in the United States experience a stroke, 200,000 of these strokes are recurrent strokes.
 The overwhelming majority of strokes are ischemic in nature, meaning a blockage of blood flow in/to the brain.
-Treatment options for ischemic strokes are limited such that approximately 80%* of these patients have no treatment option other than supportive care.
+Treatment options for ischemic strokes are limited such that approximately 80%1 of these patients have no treatment option other than supportive care.
 DM199 is being studied as a potential therapeutic option to help these patients.

-Currently, the only approved therapeutic available to treat acute ischemic stroke patients is Activase® (Alteplase), a tissue plasminogen activator sometimes referred to as “tPA, which is intended to dissolve the clot causing the blockage of blood flow.
-However, tPA must be administered within three (3) hours of the onset of stroke symptoms, per its approved label and may not be administered to patients that have a current risk of intracranial hemorrhage (bleeding).
+Currently, the only approved therapeutic available to treat acute ischemic stroke patients is Activase® (Alteplase), a tissue plasminogen activator sometimes referred to as “tPA,” which is intended to dissolve the clot causing the blockage of blood flow.
+However, tPA must be administered within 4.5 hours of the onset of stroke symptoms, per its approved label, and may not be administered to patients that have a current risk of intracranial hemorrhage (bleeding).

 DM199’s Potential Role in Stroke Therapy